javadiahad/microservice-test/README.md

 -  Solitary Unit testing for Services
 -  Integration test for Repositories
 -  Component test for overall rest service test.
--  CDC test for API testing in provider side.
+-  CDC test for API testing on the provider side.

 # cheques
 cheques is a java sample client application for accounts service and includes a sample consumer test (CDC by Pact).
--  CDC test for integration testing with transfer service for consumer side.
+-  CDC test for integration testing(transfer service), consumer side.
 -  workflow test(not finished)
 # bank-ui
 bank-ui is a simple angular application that consumes accounts service and includes unit and consumer tests (CDC by Pact).